 Every athlete in every sport starts out with a full set of teeth.
-A lot of sports at every level — recreational, amateur, high school, university and college, elite, masters, semi-professional, and professional — expose participants to risk of injury.
+A lot of sports at every level — recreational, amateur, high school, university and college, elite, masters, semi-professional, and professional — expose participants to the risk of injury.
 Just look at the full sets of equipment that athletes in contact sports like hockey and football wear.

 Millions of teeth are knocked out of millions of athletes’ mouths across Saskatchewan and Canada every year.
 Whether or not your league makes it mandatory, dentists in Saskatoon strongly recommend that everyone who participates in contact sports should wear an appropriate mouthguard.